 The museum is divided into three zones: the Specimen display area, the living area, and the artificial reef.

 In particular, the museum displays an 18-meter-long whale skeleton and a Dugong (sea cow) specimen caught in fishermen’s nets in Phu Quoc in 2003.
-It has an excellent location for tropical oceanographic research because it is close to the ocean, of course, in deep water.
+It has an excellent location for tropical oceanographic research because it is, of course, close to the ocean, in deep water.

 Address: 01 Cau Da Street, Nha Trang ward.